CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 -0.6913418867664956
 ```

 As you can tell, this expectation value is very different from the actual expectation value that we were hoping to get.
+On the other hand, it is also very clear that there is a lot of noise across all basis functions--including those basis functions that correspond to the wrong number of electrons, whose identity we can at least confirm for the first measurement group, as discussed.

 #### With Post-processing Error Mitigation